asarigul/asarigul-brokage-api/README.md

 401 UNAUTHORIZED (Admin privileges required)
 {
-    "message": "Only customer or admins can list customer's assets", "timestamp": ...
+    "message": "Only asset owner or admins can list customer's assets", "timestamp": ...
 }
 ```
-Note:
-- This is an admin endpoint.
-Only admin user can list assets of anyone.